 Treatment of Paranasal Sinus Cancer

 Doctors treat paranasal sinus cancer with a combination of surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
 Surgery may... read more and radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more .
 Recent advances in surgical techniques have allowed doctors to remove some tumors completely through the nose using an endoscope.
 This can spare uninvolved parts of the face (such as the eye), resulting in better appearance and function after surgery.
 Radiation therapy is given following surgery if the tumor is likely to recur.
-Doctors may use radiation or chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more as initial treatment when surgery would be ineffective or too difficult for certain tumors.
+Doctors may use radiation or chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more as initial treatment when surgery would be ineffective or too difficult for certain tumors.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.